Version2beta/talks/teaching_fp_to_n00bs/teaching_fp_to_n00bs.md

 Our mobbing guidelines

-“Yes and” goes further than “no” and “but”.
-Kindness, consideration, and respect are way better than having anyone in charge.
+0. Kindness, consideration, and respect are way better than having anyone in charge.
+0. “Yes and” goes further than “no but”.

+0. We speak at the lowest level of abstraction anyone in the mob needs in the moment.
-Declarative language and experience sharing goes further than imperative language.
+0. Declarative language and experience sharing goes further than imperative language.
-Thinking out loud helps everyone in the mob follow what you’re doing.
+0. Thinking out loud helps everyone in the mob follow what you’re doing.

-We speak at the highest level of abstraction the mob is able to digest in the moment.
-Drivers type code that the mob proposes.
+0. Drivers type code the mob proposes.
-We learn differently when we’re the driver, so it’s important that everyone drives.
+0. We learn differently when we’re the driver, so it’s important that everyone drives.
-Rotations can happen as often as every five minutes.
+0. Rotations can happen as often as every five minutes.

-<~  Learning is contributing.  ~>
+0. Learning is contributing.

+0. Turn up the good.

 ]